The Return of the “Special

 National Ed Tech Plan: https://tech.ed.gov/netp/

-Educational Technology Plan is Out: Here’s What You Need to Know: https://www.techlearning.com/news/the-2024-national-educational-technology-plan-is-out-heres-what-you-need-to-know
+2024 National Educational Technology Plan is Out: Here’s What You Need to

 2.